 In like manner, F. Rosenthal wrote that "for the time being, we can be pretty certain that the text contains little of an ideological nature," although he qualified this statement by noting that "the material preserved is limited."37 He does, nonetheless, detect a concern over the purity of the priestly line in the insistence of Sarai's chastity while in Pharaoh's house, and further proffered that, "[a]fter publication of the entire scroll, similar ideological attitudes, I am sure, will be discovered in the work upon closer scrutiny."
-Fitzmyer agreed that "it is difficult to see what exegetical or doctrinal meditations were at work in the composition of this text."38
+Fitzmyer agreed that "it is difficult to see what exception of this text."38